yass123am/MammoNeRF/README.md

 # MammoNeRF
-A novel approach for 3D reconstruction of breast tissue using Neural Radiance Fields(NeRF) The code will be released soon
+A novel approach for 3D reconstruction of breast tissue using Neural Radiance Fields(NeRF).
+Code will be released soon